vanadium-archive/java/projects/syncslides/schema.md

  struct Question {
    // The person who asked the question.
    Questioner Person
+   // Time when the question was asked in milliseconds since the epoch.
+   Time int64
    // Track whether this question has been answered.
    Answered bool
  }